 How to File a Tax Return without a Form W2

-If you no longer have a copy of W2 form that you need in order to file a past year tax return, please click here to learn what steps you can take to obtain the needed information.
+If you no longer have a copy of your W2 form that you need in order to file a past year tax return, please follow these steps to learn what options you have to obtain the needed W2.

 Attorney General to Collect Delinquent Tax Balances